-The privileged had not the slightest idea of the upheavals in the relations of forces within society; they believed that everything was as it had been in the past, at the time when they had defied the kings and the Third Estate: so much so that they vehemently protested the convocation of the Estates-General on the model of 1614.
+The privileged had not the slightest idea of the upheavals in the relations of forces changes in the balance of power? within society; they believed that everything was as it had been in the past, at the time when they had defied the kings and the Third Estate: so much so that they vehemently protested agitated for (1) the convocation of the Estates-General on the model of 1614.
 While they only stayed afloat thanks to the monarchy, they pretended now once more to preserve their privileges, their exploitation, by resorting to their own strength.
-At the very moment when, faced with a great menace, they should have held together, a mutiny exploded in their midst for the division of the loot!
+At the very moment when, faced with a great menace, they should have held together held fast (2), a mutiny exploded broke out in their midst for the division of the loot!